ahochsteger/gmail-processor/README.md

   * `%o` for the original attachment filename and date format patterns like `yyyy` for year, `MM` for month and `dd` for day as pattern in the filename.
   * `%d` to insert a running counter for matches of that rule as pattern in the filename.
   * See <https://developers.google.com/apps-script/reference/utilities/utilities#formatDate(Date,String,String)> for more information on the possible date format strings.
+* `newerThan` (String, optional): Only process message newer than (leave empty for no restriction; use d, m and y for day, month and year)
+  * Example: "newerThan": "3m"
 * `saveThreadPDF` (boolean, optional): Should the thread be saved as a PDF? (default: `false`)

 Example Configuration
 ---------------------